FireCubez/streamm/README.md

 Basically, each line has 2 parts, the value and the name, formatted `value|name`.
 The special name `,` means STDOUT, and the value Hello! means to write Hello! to STDOUT

 # Interpreter
-There is currently no interpreter for this language, but im working on one that should be done in a few hours (Hello Codegolf people!)
+There is currently no interpreter for this language.

 # Is that it?
 No. Thanks to *filters*, Streamm isn't as boring as it seems: